 You need to ensure that each goal you set is smart and measurable in nature so that gauging success becomes simpler, and more scientific.

 Every decision that your company makes towards getting more prospects and converting them into customers should reflect these goals.

 Social news feeds today are crowded, and your company has to stand out of the crowd without losing focus of its core objectives.

 Let’s look into a few objectives that you can consider for your B2B marketing company.

-1. Generate Targeted Leads:
+Generate Targeted Leads

 The techniques that work well for a B2C firm, may not be that viable for a B2B business.

 So if your B2B company wants to leverage social media for marketing, it makes sense to do so for lead generation rather than sales.

 Above all, each lead that you generate via social media gives you the confidence and direction to gain even more leads in the future.

-Studies have shown that any businesses (B2B or B2C) that uses social media to generate leads can be in the position to earn 24% more revenue.
+Studies have shown that any businesses (B2B or B2C) that use social media to generate leads can be in the position to earn 24% more revenue.